richardcepka/SimplEsT-ViT/README.md

 Training for three times longer with Adam matches the SimpleViT training loss.
 In the E-SPA paper, they showed results for training five times longer, but those were from large-scale experiments.
 However, achieving high validation accuracy is a different story ...

-As mentioned in TAT and DKS papers, "second-order methods" can significantly boost performance.
-However, it has not been shown for the Transformer architecture (E-SPA).
+As mentioned in the TAT and DKS papers, "second-order methods" can significantly boost performance.
+However, it has not been validated for the Transformer architecture (E-SPA).
 ### **Trainability of deeper SimplEsT-ViT:**
 ![SimplEsT-ViT depth 64](assests/trainability.png)<figcaption>Model was trained on Cifar10 with Adam optimizer.</figcaption>